bastienwirtz/homer/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 ## Checklist:

-- [ ] I read & comply with the [contributing guidelines](https://github.com/bastienwirtz/homer/blob/master/.github/CONTRIBUTING.md)
+- [ ] I read & comply with the [contributing guidelines](https://github.com/bastienwirtz/homer/blob/master/CONTRIBUTING.md)
 - [ ] I have tested my code for new features & regressions on both mobile & desktop devices, using the latest version of major browsers.
 - [ ] I have made corresponding changes the documentation (README.md).
 - [ ] I've check my modifications for any breaking change, especially in the `config.yml` file